My Story

 From IT Help Desk to Quality Architect

-Kip spent the first decade of his corporate career at Robert Bosch LLC, moving from Computer Analyst to IT Site Coordinator — building documentation systems, managing infrastructure, and running call center operations for North American business units.
+Kip spent the first decade of his corporate career at Robert Bosch LLC, moving from Computer Analyst to IT Site Coordinator.
+Along the way he built documentation systems, managed infrastructure, and ran call center operations for North American business units.

-In 2010, he transitioned into Quality Management, earning ISO 9001 Lead Auditor certification and leading the Americas region's first-ever ISO 9001 certification.
-The result: zero major non-conformances, year after year, across 25 teams and 80–100 associates.
-Not by enforcing compliance — by coaching teams to genuinely understand why quality systems exist.
+In 2010, he moved into Quality Management, earned his ISO 9001 Lead Auditor certification, and led the Americas region's first-ever ISO 9001 certification.
+The result was zero major non-conformances, year after year, across 25 teams and 80 to 100 associates.
+He didn't get there by enforcing compliance.
+He got there by coaching teams to genuinely understand why quality systems exist in the first place.

 Chapter 3 · The Agile Years